Mac98M/MachineLearning2024_DrAliyari_KNTUCourse/HomeWorks/HW2/README.md

 # Mini Project 2: Implementation and Comparison of MLP, Decision Trees, Random Forest, and Naive Bayes

-This repository contains the implementation of various machine learning classifiers including Multi-layer Perceptron (MLP), Decision Tree (DT), Random Forest, and Naive Bayes using Python.
-The project aims to provide a comparative analysis of these classifiers on a given dataset.
+This repository contains the implementation of various machine learning classifiers, including Multi-layer Perceptron (MLP), Random Forest, and Naive Bayes using Python.
+The project aims to provide a comparative analysis of these classifiers on different datasets.
 This project explores the implementation and evaluation of several machine learning classifiers.
-The goal is to compare their performance on a specific dataset and understand their strengths and weaknesses.
+The goal is to compare their performance on specific datasets and understand their strengths and weaknesses.

 ## Project Overview

 ### Classifiers Implemented
 - **Multi-layer Perceptron (MLP):** Implemented with varying architectures and activation functions.
-- **Decision Tree (DT):** Evaluated with different criteria for splitting and tree depths.
-- **Random Forest:** Compared with individual Decision Trees to assess the improvement in performance.
+- **Random Forest:** Compared with individual classifiers to assess the improvement in performance.
 - **Naive Bayes:** Applied to datasets assuming Gaussian distribution of features.

 ### Objectives
-- Compare the performance of different classifiers on a given dataset.
+- Compare the performance of different classifiers on given datasets.
 - Analyze the impact of various hyperparameters on classifier performance.
 - Understand the strengths and weaknesses of each classifier.